 People trust the opinions of others, and social proof is a remarkably powerful thing.
 If Instagram users see that other users are essentially marketing your store for you — that they love it so much they’re producing their own endorsement content — you’re onto a winner.

 Instagram is actually one of the best places to launch a user-generated content campaign.
 But how does it work?

 Regularly monitor the hashtag’s entries and pick the best content you want to share.
-It’s really as simple as that; just make sure everyone knows your brand values and what you expect in terms of the content.
+It’s really as simple as that.
+Just make sure everyone knows your brand values and what you expect in terms of the content.
 Don’t forget to give credit, too!

-4) Send People To Your Squeeze Page
+4) Send People To A Customized Landing Page

 One of the problems with Instagram is that you can only show one link on your profile at any time.
 For eCommerce stores who have a variety of products, this can be problematic.
 Which page do you send your Instagram audience to for maximum conversions?